PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.md

 }
 ```

+This service includes 2 operations:

-It produces a dictionary containing the configuration options:
+- `Analyze()` - produces a dictionary containing the configuration options.
+- `AnalyzeDebug()` - produces a string containing the configuration options and additional information describing where each value came from.

 ```csharp
 using Primavera.Hydrogen.AspNetCore.Configuration;